contrastguy/contrastguy/README.md

 ## :sassy_man:  About me
 - :school: I am a student of `Computer Science` and I'm doing a `Full Stack Development Bootcamp`, at the same time
-- :thinking: I’m currently open for: `Software Developer Intern` job  or a `Junior Software Developer` job, this is [MY Resume](https://1drv.ms/w/s!As4c2U00v8AHkGvwZck7B6szm_7N?e=o8UrsR).
+- :thinking: I’m currently open for: `Software Developer Intern` jobs  or  `Junior Software Developer` jobs, this is [MY Resume](https://1drv.ms/w/s!As4c2U00v8AHkGvwZck7B6szm_7N?e=o8UrsR).

 <br>